-The MSKT has been fully crash tested and assessed in accordance with Test Level 3 (TL3) of the AASHTO Manual for Assessing Safety Hardware (MASH).
+The MSKT has been fully crash tested and assessed in accordance with the AASHTO Manual for Assessing Safety Hardware (MASH).
 The MASH specification is an update to and supersedes NCHRP Report 350 for the purposes of evaluating new safety hardware devices.